ISCoS OT/PT SIGs SCI Pre-conference Day

 Work Participation: Reflections on occupational therapy assessments and opportunities for supporting inclusion and sustainability.

-Lisa Holmlund, OT, PhD, Sweden
+Ass Prof Lisa Holmlund, OT, PhD, Karolinska Institutet, Sweden

 Vocational assessment